SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Experiments

 \textbf{Effect of the Second Stage Training.} As shown in \newcref{tab:ablav1}, the first-stage model already achieves competitive performance.
 When incorporating generative models in the second stage, further improvements are observed, with Rank-1 increasing by 0.56\% and mINP by 1.03\% under the A\(\rightarrow\)G setting.
 This demonstrates that generated features remain beneficial even on small-scale datasets.
 These consistent improvements across different metrics clearly validate the effectiveness of generated features in enhancing AG-ReID performance.

+\textbf{Effect of Training Strategies.} \newcref{tab:backbone} compares different training strategies in the second stage.
+Jointly fine-tuning the backbone reduces average Rank-1 by 1.63\%.
+Simultaneous updates to the input features, generation targets, and memory-bank prototypes destabilize the denoising objective.
+In contrast, freezing the backbone anchors a fixed feature space, allowing the diffusion model to converge more stably.
+We therefore adopt the frozen-backbone strategy as default.

-\textbf{Effect of Generated Features.} We quantitatively assess the effectiveness of generated features.
-As shown in \newcref{tab:datagen}, the retrieval using only generated features achieves performance highly comparable to real features, with most gaps within 0.5\% and some metrics nearly identical (e.g., 50.05\% vs.\ 50.17\% in mINP).
+\textbf{Effect of Generated Features.} As shown in \newcref{tab:datagen}, retrieval using only generated features achieves performance highly comparable to real features, with most gaps within 0.5\% and some metrics nearly identical.
 This confirms that the generated features are of sufficient quality for independent retrieval.
 Moreover, comparable results across different viewpoints indicate that our model introduces no bias toward specific conditions.
-Combining features from multiple generated viewpoints further improves performance and in some cases even surpasses real features.
+Combining features from multiple generated viewpoints further improves performance, in some cases even surpassing real features.
 Finally, fusing real and generated features from all viewpoints achieves the best results, reaching 85.16\% Rank-1 and 75.40\% mAP under the A→G setting.
-These results highlight the benefit of exploiting view-specific features and emphasize the necessity of incorporating generated features from all views to mitigate intra-view bias.
+These results confirm the importance of incorporating generated features from all views to mitigate intra-view bias.

-\textbf{Effect of Different Condition Learner Layers.} We evaluate the impact of varying the number of layers \( R \) in the Condition Learner, as shown in \newcref{supfig:layers}.
-For performance, mINP remains stable with fluctuations within 1\%, even when \( R \) changes significantly from 1 to 12.
-This demonstrates the robustness of our method to this hyperparameter.
-To balance efficiency and effectiveness, we set \( R = 1 \) in our experiments.

 \textbf{Effect of Target Representation Quality.} \newcref{suptab:target} analyzes the impact of using person representations of different quality levels as generation targets in the second stage.
 These representations are extracted from the first stage, where low-quality versions are obtained by removing the ReID loss in \newcref{eq:reidloss}.
-Results show that the quality of target representations is crucial: low-quality targets degrade the generated features and consequently impair performance.
+Results show that low-quality targets degrade the generated features and consequently impair performance.

-\textbf{Effect of View Conditions.} \newcref{suptab:ViewCondition} shows the effect of view conditions.
-By removing the viewpoint classification loss in the first stage, explicit supervision is lost, which degrades the quality of viewpoint features.
-Consequently, the generated features are also affected, leading to reduced performance.
-These results highlight the critical role of view conditions in the overall effectiveness of the model.